allenporter/ical/CONTRIBUTING.md

 ## Contributing

-Commiting the change will run all necessary formatting, type checking, and linting.
+Committing the change will run all necessary formatting, type checking, and linting.
 Prefer small PRs to make reviews easy to manage.